 - Problems with controlling body temperature

 - Sleepiness (lethargy)

 Biopterin defect in cofactor regeneration is caused by changes in one of two genes, called PCBD1 or QDPR.
 These genes give the body instructions to make two enzymes that help recycle BH4, called pterin-4-alpha-carbinolamine dehydratase (PCD) and dihydropteridine reductase (DHPR).

 The body cannot recycle enough normal BH4 without working PCBD1 or QDPR genes.
-That results in an inability to break down phenylalanine and therefore the brain cannot function as it should.
+Without enough working BH4, the body cannot break down phenylalanine and the brain cannot function as it should.

 If DHPR is the enzyme that does not work well, the condition is more severe.
 If PCD is the enzyme that does not work well, the condition is less severe.

 - Biopterin defect in cofactor regeneration is an autosomal recessive condition.
 Babies inherit the condition when each parent passes down the same nonworking gene that causes biopterin defect in cofactor regeneration (PCBD1 or QDPR) to their baby.
 Only babies with two matching nonworking genes—for example, one nonworking PCBD1 from the mom and one nonworking PCBD1 from the dad—have this condition.
 Babies with two nonworking genes that do not match—for example, one nonworking PCBD1 from the mom and one nonworking QDPR from the dad—will not have this condition.

 - People with one working copy and one nonworking copy of the PCBD1 or QDPR gene are called carriers.